xgmitt00/Digital-electronics-1/Labs/03-vivado/README.md

 ![1](Images/1.PNG)
 ![2](Images/2.PNG)

-Enter the name of your project and click Next
+Enter the name of your project and click Next.
 ![3](Images/3.PNG)

 Choose RTL Project
 ![4](Images/4.PNG)

-Select target and simulator languages and create source file
+Select target and simulator languages and create source file.
 ![5](Images/5.PNG)
 ![6](Images/6.PNG)

+Switch to Boards and select Nexys A7-50T from the list.
 ![7](Images/7.PNG)
 ![8](Images/8.PNG)
 ![9](Images/9.PNG)